Katharsi/frontend-project-lvl1/README.md

 - *If you answer incorrectly, then don't worry.
 After all, the game can be started again*
 - ***Good luck!***

+__
+3. starting the game - ```brain-gcd```

+>The user is shown two random numbers, for example, 25 50.
+The user must calculate and enter the greatest common divisor of these numbers.

+- *Run brain-gcd*
+- *Welcome moment: write your name and we will definitely greet you*
+- *Get a question from us and give an answer to it*
+- *If you answer correctly, the game continues.
+Only 3 rounds</br>At the end of the game we will definitely congratulate you*
+- *If you answer incorrectly, then don't worry.
+After all, the game can be started again*
+- ***Good luck!***
 ___